fbpx

 • Conducting topographic mapping

-Survey accuracy is typically measured using Root Mean Square Error (RMSE) and defined tolerance thresholds.
-Precision requirements can range from centimetres to millimetres depending on project scope.
+Survey accuracy is defined using Root Mean Square Error (RMSE) and tolerance thresholds, which vary from millimetres to centimetres depending on the project.

 Traditional Methods: Total Station & GNSS

-• Total stations provide sub-centimetre precision through optical and electronic distance measurements.
+• Total stations deliver sub-centimetre precision via optical and electronic distance measurement.

-• GNSS (Global Navigation Satellite Systems), with dual-frequency receivers and corrections, can achieve centimetre-level accuracy under optimal conditions.
+• GNSS systems with dual-frequency receivers can achieve centimetre-level accuracy in optimal conditions.

-These methods, when employed by a professional surveyor, consistently deliver high precision, making them the standard for legal and engineering-grade surveys.
+These methods remain the standard for legal and engineering-grade surveys.

 Photogrammetry LiDAR